On This Day In Judy Garland’s Life And Career – January 29

 Check out The Judy Room’s Spotlight on Easter Parade here.

 January 29, 1951: “Punch and Judy.”
 Columnist Erksine Johnson tells a story that pokes fun at Sid Luft’s reputation for using his fists to settle conflicts.
-Apparently, that reputation prompted a bystander at the Mocambo to mutter “Ah, Punch and Judy” when Judy and Sid arrived at the club.
+That reputation prompted a bystander at the Mocambo to mutter “Ah, Punch and Judy” when Judy and Sid arrived at the club.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.